Raghukashyap1143/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/13-LAB-SC_100_Lab4_Ex2_Global_Secure_Access.md

 In this task, you´ll create an SMB Share on the on-premise file server that will be accessed thru GSA.

-1. You should still be logged in to .

 1. From the task bar, open **File Explorer**, navigate to the C: Drive and create a folder named **Share**.

     ![](../media/lab4/29.png)